IKOR-GmbH/sip-framework/docs-snapshot/README.md

 Each connector will have the following structure:

-- `config` a place for any configuration classes
+- `config` - a place for any configuration classes
-- `sink` here we should define Camel routes
+- `sink` - here we should define Camel routes
-- `transformers` it should contain classes for adapting the connector model to common domain model.
+- `transformers` - it should contain classes for adapting the connector model to common domain model.
-- `domain` (optional) it may contain the data model of the system.
+- `domain` - (optional) it may contain the data model of the system.
-- `processors` camel processors
+- `processors` - camel processors
-- `validators` camel validators
+- `validators` - camel validators

-**Application**

-Starting your adapter is done by running SIPApplication class in the project root.

 ## Usage